NYC Council passes a 5 minute grace period parking law, despite Bloomberg’s objection

 To which parking violations does the 5-minute grace period apply?

-The bill applies to Muni-meters and alternate-side parking regulations.
-The bill will not apply to regular, coin-operated parking meters.
+- Muni meters.
+But will not apply to regular, coin-operated parking meters.

 Mayor Bloomberg argues: